Benefit denials and appeals

 - The denial of your request to waive repayment of the overpaid benefits.

-You must file an appeal within 30 days of the date we sent your decision.
-If you do not file your appeal within 30 days, you must tell us why you are filing it late.
-Unless you can show good cause for filing late, your case may be dismissed as untimely by the Office of Administrative Hearings (OAH).
+You must appeal within 30 days of the date we sent your decision.
+If you don’t appeal within 30 days, you must explain why you are appealing late.
+If you can’t show good cause for a late appeal, your case may be dismissed as untimely by the Office of Administrative Hearings (OAH).
 OAH is a separate agency from the Employment Security Department that is responsible for independently resolving administrative disputes.